Capital Controls and Offshore Trusts

 An offshore asset protection trust holds assets through a foreign trustee at foreign financial institutions.
 The trust’s bank and brokerage accounts are located in jurisdictions like Switzerland, Singapore, or the Channel Islands.
 When a domestic government imposes capital controls, those controls apply to accounts within the domestic banking system.
 They do not apply to accounts held by a foreign entity at a foreign bank in a foreign country.

 The trustee can continue to invest, make distributions, and manage the trust’s assets regardless of what is happening in the settlor’s home country.
 If the settlor needs access to funds during a period of domestic capital controls, the trustee can make a distribution from the foreign account.
-That distribution is not moving money out of the restricted country because the money was never in the restricted country.
+That distribution does not move money out of the restricted country because the money was never in the restricted country.

 Could Capital Controls Happen in the United States?